 Two police officers who killed a 16-year-old boy on a Brooklyn street have a history of being sued for alleged civil rights violations.

-reports that the city has paid $215,000 to settle three lawsuits against Sgt.
+The Daily News reports that the city has paid $215,000 to settle three lawsuits against Sgt.
 Mourad Mourad and two against officer Jovaniel Cordova.

 The officers were in Brooklyn's East Flatbush section March 9 when they tried to stop and question 16-year-old Kimani Gray on the street.